Iced Caramel Macchiato (Starbucks-Style at Home)

 Why the Iced Caramel Macchiato Is So Addictive

-Unlike iced lattes, where everything blends into one creamy flavor, a macchiato is layered on purpose.
-Each sip changes slightly as the ice melts and the coffee mixes into the milk.
+A macchiato is not blended as is the case with iced lattes; it is layered intentionally.
+With every sip the ice melts away, and the coffee blends with the milk.
 You start bold, finish smooth, and somehow want another sip immediately.

 What makes it special: